Information for Publishing to Stores

 On this page, you will be reminded that there is a small cost to register as a Google Developer and that you need to accept their terms and conditions before proceeding.
 Please read and agree to the Terms and Conditions as you will be legally bound by these, and, if you are happy, tick the box and proceed to pay your registration and complete your account details.

-You will be sent to the Google Play Developer Console when you have successfully logged in using your Google Account details.
+You will be sent to the Google Cloud Console when you have successfully logged in using your Google Account details.

 This is where you can create a new application, set up services that your app can use, manage pricing, set up your company’s profile and get reports on how your app is doing in the store after it is published.